-The City's anti-poverty strategy is enumerated below, with specific FY 2021-22 actions noted within each category:
+The City's anti-poverty strategy is enumerated below, with specific FY 2022-23 actions noted within each category:

 - 1. Continue to support the efforts of housing developers providing affordable housing opportunities in Salinas, particularly rental and multi-family housing.
-The City currently has three projects that are under construction and that will provide permanent and transitional housing to low-income families and individuals. - 2.
-Continue to provide housing rehabilitation programs targeting lower income homeowners.
-The City assisted one income-qualified household through the Housing Services Programs (Housing Rehabilitation Loans, Housing Accessibility Assistance (HAA) Grants, and Lead Based Paint (LBP) Grants) in FY 2021-22. - 3.
+The City currently has four (4) projects that are under construction.
+One project will provide permanent/transitional housing and the remaining three will provide permanent and permanent supportive housing to low-income households and homeless individuals. - 2.
+In FY 2022-23, the Housing Services Program, which provided Housing Rehabilitation Loans, Housing Accessibility Assistance (HAA) Grants, and Lead Based Paint (LBP) Grants was suspended and is currently being re-evaluated. - 3.
 Continue to support fair housing services to enable seniors to remain in their own homes, and to addresses basic needs. - 4.
 Continue to support homeless service providers in Salinas and the larger community.
-Bay Area Community Services assisted 111 persons and the City's homeless outreach team assisted 36 persons. - Continue to support City and community programs focused upon the recreational and educational needs of Salinas' youth.
-An estimated 211 youths were served in FY 2021-22 by Girl Scouts of Central Coast.
-The City completed the construction of Phase III of the Sherwood Recreation Center which provides recreational, and education needs for Salinas' residents. - 6.
-Reallocated funding for Chinatown Neighborhood Improvements and Phase IV of Sherwood Recreation Center to provide funding support for the Hebbron Family Project.
-The Hebbron Family Center offers a safe, fun and positive environment where youth can participate in a variety of enrichment activities in a recreational setting.
-HFC offers a Youth Homework Center, Drop-in After School program, Summer Program, Girl Scout Troop 541, Karate Classes, Read Grow Play, Citizenship Classes, Food Bank and a variety of other recreation programs. - 7.
-Continue to promote Section 3 Employment and Economic Opportunities for low-income residents and business concerns through the City's various housing programs and public improvement projects.
-Section 3 Clause is included in all bid package for public works projects and information is collected annual to report back to HUD.
-The City will be transitioning into the HUD new Section 3 Rule.
-City will work with developers and consultants to comply with new Section 3 Rule.
+Bay Area Community Services served 132 persons and the City's Salinas Outreach and Response Team served 187 persons. - 5.
+The Hebbron Family Center will offer a safe, fun, and positive environment where youth would be able to participate in a variety of enrichment activities in a recreational setting.
+HFC will offer a Youth Homework Center, Drop-in After School program, Summer Program, Girl Scout Troop 541, Karate Classes, Read Grow Play, Citizenship Classes, Food Bank and a variety of other recreation programs.
+The HFC was demolished and the new HFC is currently under schematic design. - Continue to promote Section 3 Employment and Economic Opportunities for low-income residents and business concerns through the City's various housing programs and public improvement projects.
+Section 3

+Clause is included in all bid package for public works projects as well as all affordable housing projects funded with federal funds.
+Section 3 information is collected annually and reported back to HUD.
+The City transitioned into the new HUD Section 3 Rule.
+City will work with developers and consultants to comply with the new Section 3 Rule.